Blogging Frequency: How Often Should You Blog?

 Diving deeper, we conducted a thorough Google SERP analysis for every blog post.
 In doing so, we were able to identify the specific search intent of the primary SEO keyword for each post.
 In addition, we calculated the average word count of the Google page one results for each post, which guided our own content depth and length.

-Weekly blogging frequency was helpful in producing the 7,235.7% growth, but content quality, Google SERP analysis, on-page optimization, and internal linking also factored into the success of our client’s blog.
-It’s never only about frequency.
+Weekly blog post frequency was helpful in producing the 7,235.7% growth, but content quality, Google SERP analysis, on-page optimization, and internal linking also factored into the success of our client’s blog.
+It’s never only about publishing frequency.

 The Importance of Testing

-Test your blogging frequency to determine if you should adjust your blogging cadence.
-If you’re blogging once a week yet not seeing the results you want, test a twice-weekly or 3x-weekly schedule for six months, for example.
-Then measure the comparative impact on your blogging KPIs, whether Google rankings, organic traffic, overall page views, online shares, backlinks, conversions, MQLs, or SQLs.
+Test your blogging schedule to determine if you should adjust your blogging cadence.
+If you’re blogging once a week yet not seeing the results you want, test a twice-weekly or 3 times per week blog posting schedule for six months, for example.
+Then measure the comparative impact on your blogging KPIs, whether search engine rankings, organic traffic, overall page views, online shares, backlinks, conversions, MQLs, or SQLs.

 How To Determine Your Blogging Frequency